Lukito976/Homelab-Arr-Stack/README.md

-Private Arr Stack with Gluetun (NordVPN) and tsbridge

-This guide describes how to deploy a fully private Arr stack using Docker, where:
-	•	Torrent traffic exits through NordVPN via Gluetun (OpenVPN)
-	•	A kill switch prevents traffic leaks if the VPN drops
-	•	No services expose ports to the LAN or WAN
-	•	All web access happens only over Tailscale using tsbridge
-	•	Arr applications communicate internally via Docker networking
-	•	Media storage supports hardlinking for efficient imports

-The stack includes:
-	•	qBittorrent
-	•	Prowlarr
-	•	Sonarr
-	•	Radarr
-	•	Jellyseerr
-	•	Gluetun
-	•	tsbridge (two instances)
+Below is the clean, GitHub-ready README, rewritten to match the exact formatting, tone, and structure of the example you provided.
+It reflects the current, working Arr + Gluetun + tsbridge architecture and is safe to paste directly into a repository.

 ⸻

-Architecture Overview

-High-level design:
+Homelab: Private Arr Stack (qBittorrent + Gluetun + tsbridge)

+This repository documents how to deploy a private, VPN-protected Arr stack using Docker with:
-	•	qBittorrent runs inside Gluetun’s network namespace
+	•	qBittorrent for torrent downloading
-	•	Gluetun handles all VPN routing and firewalling
-	•	qBittorrent’s WebUI is bound to 127.0.0.1 only
-	•	One tsbridge instance runs on the Docker network for Arr apps
-	•	A second tsbridge instance runs on the host network for qBittorrent
+	•	Gluetun to route all torrent traffic through NordVPN (OpenVPN) with a kill switch
+	•	Prowlarr for indexer management
+	•	Sonarr for TV automation
+	•	Radarr for movie automation
+	•	Jellyseerr for media requests
+	•	tsbridge to securely expose services over Tailscale
-	•	No application ports are exposed directly
+	•	No public ports and no LAN/WAN exposure

-Why two tsbridge containers are required:
-	•	Docker DNS (sonarr, radarr, etc.) only works from within the Docker network
-	•	127.0.0.1 access to Gluetun-published ports only works from the host network
+All external access is restricted to devices on your Tailnet.

 ⸻

+Prerequisites
+	•	Linux server (tested on Ubuntu 24.04 LTS)
+	•	Docker + Docker Compose installed
+	•	A Tailscale account
+	•	A Tailscale OAuth client with tag permissions
+	•	A NordVPN subscription with service credentials enabled

+⸻

 Directory Layout

+Configuration files

+~/arr-stack
+├── docker-compose.yml
+├── tsbridge-arr.toml
+└── tsbridge-qbit.toml

+Media and application data

-All paths must be on the same filesystem to allow hardlinks.
+All paths must be on the same filesystem to allow hardlinking.

-sudo mkdir -p /media/myfiles
-sudo chown -R 1000:1000 /media/myfiles

-Recommended structure:

 /media/myfiles
 ├── appdata